JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 <img alt="IntegrationWithSwing" src="swing_panel.gif" height="523" />

-## Updating Swing component when compose state changes
+## Updating Swing component when Сompose state changes

 Example below shows how to update a Swing component in a `SwingPanel` when the composable state changes.
 To do this, you need to provide an `update: (T) -> Unit` callback that is called when the composable state changes or after the layout is inflated.